 A Customer Advisory Board is a great way to truly understand customers and find ways improve your product whether it’s just been introduced or has been established for some time.
-Even at a very basic level it’s easy to see why plenty of product managers are turning to them throughout their product development lifecycle; you get some customers together virtually or IRL, they provide some feedback (and probably some fresh feature requests); you bounce some ideas off them and gather input from real users, and you generally get to know them better (maybe you even find some juicy material for a case study or a lead on a potential expansion for your company).
+Even at a very basic level it’s easy to see why plenty of organizations are turning to customer counsels for feedback throughout their product development lifecycle; you get some customers together virtually or IRL, they provide some feedback (and probably some fresh feature requests); you bounce some ideas off them and gather input from real users, and you generally get to know them better (maybe you even find some juicy material for a case study or a lead on a potential expansion for your company).

 Benefits of Customer Advisory Boards